Rosa-Luxemburgstiftung-Berlin/jira2zammad/README.md

 ### cfg

 #### secrets
-configure seecrets in `jira2zammad-secrets.yml` or in `jira2zammad.yml`
+configure secrets in `jira2zammad-secrets.yml` or in `jira2zammad.yml`

 ```yaml
 ---